szstonelee/gointernal/scheduler.md

 gNum is the number of Goroutines to launch at the same time.
 Each of Goroutines runs an infinite loop.

-main() will sleep for one second after the launch, and if it can go on, it will print the value of x and call exit() implicitly to return to OS.
+main() will sleep for one second after the launch.
+If it can go on, it will print the value of x and call exit() implicitly to return to OS.

 In Go, [exit() will terminate the whole process](https://stackoverflow.com/questions/25518531/ok-to-exit-program-with-active-goroutine), so all threads in the process will stop.
 It is different from Java.
 In Java, the main() thread exit, but if the Java app is not a daemon type, JVM runtime will wait for all other threads to stop.